 Are medical mistakes common?
 A study from Johns Hopkins University titled “Medical Error–The Third Leading Cause of Death in the US” suggests that the answer to the question about medical mistakes is a resounding yes (BMJ, May 3, 2016).
-If anything, we believe their analysis provides a gross underestimate of the scope of the problem.
-This reader is a living example:
+If anything, we believe this analysis provides an underestimate of the scope of the problem.
+That’s because a study published in the journal BMJ Quality & Safety (October 1, 2024) reveals a scary risk of “adverse diagnostic events” at one of the country’s most prestigious hospitals.
+If doctors misdiagnose patients, the results can be catastrophic.

 A Reader Describes Medical Mistakes: